oebitw/401-notes/articles/read15.md

 ## Common Terminology

-- Node: component which may contain it’s own values, and references to other nodes
+- Node: component which may contain it’s own values, and references to other nodes.
-- Root: node at the beginning of the tree
+- Root: node at the beginning of the tree.
 - K: number that specifies the maximum number of children any node may have in a k-ary tree (in a binary tree, k = 2)
-- Left: reference to one child node, in a binary tree
+- Left: reference to one child node, in a binary tree.
-- Right: reference to the other child node, in a binary tree
+- Right: reference to the other child node, in a binary tree.
-- Edge: link between a parent and child node
+- Edge: link between a parent and child node.
-- Leaf: node that does not have any children
+- Leaf: node that does not have any children.
-- Height: number of edges from the root to the furthest leaf
+- Height: number of edges from the root to the furthest leaf.

 ## Traversals